flexiblepower/fpai-documentation/ResourceDriver.md

 The `BatterySimulation` class is annotated with an `@Component` annotation from bndtools.
 This makes this class available as a component on the FPAI platform.
 The `@Component` annotation has three attributes:
 * The `designateFactory` attribute has `Config.class` as its value.
 This means that whenever a new `Config` is saved a new `BatterySimulation` will be started.
-* The `provide` attribute indicates how this component should be registered in OSGI’s registry; in this case as a `EndPoint.class`.
+* The `provide` attribute indicates how this component should be registered in OSGi’s registry; in this case as a `EndPoint.class`.
 * The `immediate` attribute indicates that the component should be activated immediately.

 This code snippet also shows an inner `Config` interface.
 This allows this component to be configured from the Apache Web Console (more on this later).
-The `@Meta.OCD` annotation indicates that this is a OSGI Metatype interface.
-Within OSGI this configuration is specified in an XML file.
+The `@Meta.OCD` annotation indicates that this is a OSGi Metatype interface.
+Within OSGi this configuration is specified in an XML file.
 The `@Meta` bndtools annotations make sure that is automatically created for you.
 OCD in `@Meta.OCD` stand for Object Class Definition which groups together a set of configurable attributes.
 In this case the `@Meta.OCD` annotation has a `name` attribute.
 This name will be shown in the Apache Web Console.

 The Config interface features a number of configuration methods which influence the behavior of the simulated battery.
 Each method is annotated with the `@Meta.AD` (Attribute Definition) annotation.
 The `description` attribute within this annotation will be visible in the web console, the `deflt` attribute can be used to provide a default value for its parameter (this value can still be edited in the web console).